ellucian-developer/integration-postman/README.md

 ![](/screenshots/postmanImport.png)

 Add your API key to the Environment Variable 'ethosApiKey'.
-Update the ethosIntegrationUrl if needed for your region.
+Update the 'ethosIntegrationUrl' if needed for your region.

 ![](/screenshots/postmanVarSetup.png)